Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking)

 Before you upgrade, follow the procedures in Prepare to Upgrade below to plan and prepare your upgrade.

 After you complete the preparation steps, continue to the procedures in Perform the Upgrade below.
-These steps guide you through the process of upgrading Ops Manager and the TKGI tile, importing an updated stemcell, and applying the changes to your deployment.
+These steps guide you through the process of upgrading Ops Manager and the TKGI tile, importing a new stemcell, and applying the changes to your deployment.

 After you complete the upgrade, follow the procedures in After the Upgrade below to verify that your upgraded TKGI deployment is running properly and to optionally upgrade NSX-T and vSphere.